-The study broke the children into three categories- unvaccinated children, partially vaccinated children, and fully vaccinated children.
-A sample of 666 children was obtained, of which 261 (39%) were unvaccinated.
+The study broke the vaccine status of the children into three categories: unvaccinated, vaccinated partially, and fully vaccinated children.
+A sample of six hundred and sixty-six children was obtained, of which 261 (39%) were unvaccinated.

-Then the researchers divided the research up into vaccination status and health outcomes, both acute and chronic conditions.
-They also looked at partial versus full vaccination and chronic health conditions, chronic conditions, and gender among vaccinated children and vaccination status, medication use, and health services utilization.
+Then the researchers divided the research into vaccination status and acute and chronic health outcomes.
+They also looked at partial versus full vaccination coverage and chronic health conditions, chronic conditions and gender among vaccinated children, vaccination status, medication use, and health services utilization.

-The researchers stated that vaccinated children were significantly less likely than the unvaccinated to have had chickenpox and pertussis.
-But, contrary to expectation, were substantially more likely to have been diagnosed with otitis media, pneumonia, allergic rhinitis, eczema, and NDD.
+The researchers stated that vaccinated children were significantly less likely than the unvaccinated group to have chickenpox and pertussis.
+But, contrary to expectation, they were substantially more likely to have been diagnosed with otitis media, pneumonia, allergic rhinitis, eczema, and NDD.

 Other interesting results showed-

-- When compared with unvaccinated and fully vaccinated children, partially vaccinated children fell somewhere in the middle.
+- Compared with unvaccinated and fully vaccinated children, partially vaccinated children fell in the middle.

 - After the researchers adjusted for all other significant factors, those that remained significantly associated with NDD were: vaccination and preterm birth.

-- Preterm birth itself, however, was not significantly associated with NDD, whereas the combination (interaction) of preterm birth and vaccination was associated with 6.6-fold increased odds of NDD.
+- Preterm birth itself, however, was not significantly associated with NDD.
+In contrast, the combination (interaction) of preterm birth and vaccination was associated with 6.6-fold increased odds of NDD.

 Are Vaccines Safe and Effective?